|Assessment length / details

 On successful completion of this module students should be able to:

 1. Undertake self study and original research of relevant science areas

 2. Identify research and applications problems in Solar-System Physics and Planetary Exploration and the appropriate methodologies to address and solve them;

-3. Demonstrate a knowledge of current research issues in Solar-System Physics and Planetary Exploration;
+3. Demonstrate knowledge, and be able to critically review, current research issues in Solar-System Physics and Planetary Exploration from space;

-4. Identify and operate research software used in Solar-System Physics and Planetary Exploration.
+4. Demonstrate mastery of research software and/or instrumentation used in Solar-System Physics and Planetary Exploration.

-The module draws on the breadth of experience in Solar-System Physics and planetary exploration available within the Institute by exposing the students to a selection of workshops.
-Out of a range of topics, four workshops will be taught in any given year.
-The workshop contents are intended to reflect the dynamic of the Institutes' evolving research interests.
-Where possible, external speakers will be brought in to supplement the department's expertise - although this is not required for the successful running of the module.
+The module draws on the breadth of experience in Solar-System Physics and planetary exploration available within the Faculty of Business and Physical Sciences by exposing the students to a series of workshops.
+Out of a range of themes, four will be taught in any given year.
+The themes are intended to reflect the dynamic of the Faculty's evolving research interests.
+Where possible, external speakers will be brought in to supplement the department's expertise.

 This module is at CQFW Level 7